casheww/rrrrr-ribbot/README.md

-# rrrrr-ribbot
+# The RRRRR's Ribbot
-Botched code for the really riotous rambunctious robot radicals' ribbot
+Botched code for the Really Riotous Rambunctious Robot Radicals' Ribbot - a small robot that can fit in the average Tupperware box and can't drive in a straight line.
+Mild frog theming, horrible code, and loose motor connections

 TODO - Programming
-- gyro/accel
-- ir receiver
 - advanced motor control
 - *course logic*